-In general, omega males aren’t dangerous and can be your eccentric friend.
+In general, we can define omega males as dangerous.
+They can be your eccentric friend.
+An omega male personality doesn’t mean a guy is trouble.
 However, as recent events have shown, there are a few omegas who can turn violent (but it’s unfair to hold all omega males accountable for this).
 As with all of your friends and co-workers, keep an eye out for mental health issues and try to connect them with professional help, if needed.

 However, most omega males can benefit greatly from learning social skills.
 One good book to help them is The Charisma Myth, which teaches charismatic behavior.
 Another book that may help is Conversationally Speaking which walks the reader through the process of conversation, listening, and basic social skills.